 - The UNC Center for AIDS Research (CFAR) is located in the UNC Lineberger building.
 This allows for cross-disciplinary research collaborations.

-- There are many cores and resources offered by both UNC CFAR and UNC Lineberger Comprehensive Cancer Center that facilitate global cancer research at UNC.
+- There are resources offered by both UNC CFAR and UNC Lineberger Comprehensive Cancer Center that facilitate global cancer research at UNC.

 - Membership in cooperative clinical trials groups that focus on diseases in HIV-infected individuals.